 - Start each bullet with a capital letter

 - Sellers can use 5 bullet points to describe and sell their product

 - Vendors can have up to 10 bullet points for each product page (this option is available in the edit product page in Vendor Central)

 - As a seller, you have up to 500 characters per bullet point

 - As a vendor, you have an average of 250 available characters per bullet point (depending on the category)

 You can review all the guidelines for a product in this Quick Start Style Guide.

-Yes, the customer is the VIP when it comes to your product listing because they are the ones who will eventually buy your product.
-If you focus on what your customer needs and speak to them in a way that shows you understand their needs, they will be more likely to buy your product.
+The customer is the VIP when it comes to your product listing – they’re the ones who will eventually buy your product.
+If you focus on what your customer wants and speak to them in a way that shows you understand their needs, they’ll be more likely to buy your product.